jayozer/Getting-and-Cleaning-Data-Course-Project/README.md

 * Read all data as comma separated
 * Merge both data as combined data
 * Label the data set
 * Read all data from y_train.txt
 * Read all data from y_test.txt
 * Merge both data as combined activity data
 * Read all data from activity_labels.txt
 * Combine activity data with corresponding labels
 * Read all data from subject_train.txt
 * Read all data from subject_test.txt
 * Merge both data as combined subject data
 * Merge activity and subject names as combinedActivitySubject
 * Append column names
 * Merge dataset with descriptive variable names

-* Create a second, independent tidy data set with the average of
+* Create a second, independent tidy data set with the average
-* each variable for each activity and each subject.
+* Each variable for each activity and each subject
 * Append column names
 * Create tidyDataSet.txt file into working directory